Our Story

 Founded in 2015 by pianist Efi Hackmey and cellist Carrie Bean Stute, Chiarina — a hybrid of chamber music series and self-presenting performer collective — brings distinctive chamber music performances and innovative programming to an intimate neighborhood setting in the historic residential sector of Capitol Hill in Washington, D.C.

-Chiarina has collaborated with the award-winning Attacca and Aizuri Quartets in mini-residencies that included public concerts and visits to neighborhood public schools.
-Chiarina’s guest artist roster features performers from such ensembles as the Catalyst and Orion String Quartets, Orpheus and St. Paul Chamber Orchestra, Lincoln Chamber Music Society, New York Philharmonic, and National Symphony Orchestra, and faculty members from such institutes as the Juilliard and Mannes Schools, Peabody and Bard Conservatories, and the University of Maryland.
+Chiarina has collaborated with the award-winning Attacca Quartet, Aizuri Quartet, and Imani Winds in mini-residencies that included public concerts and visits to neighborhood public schools.
+Chiarina’s guest artist roster features performers from such ensembles as the Orion String Quartet, Sphinx Virtuosi, Orpheus and St. Paul Chamber Orchestras, Chamber Music Society of Lincoln Center, New York Philharmonic, and National Symphony and Philadelphia Orchestras, and faculty members from such institutes as the Juilliard and Mannes Schools, Peabody and Bard Conservatories, and the University of Maryland.

 The inspiration for Chiarina’s namesake comes from Robert Schumann’s Carnaval, Op.
 9, for piano.
 The name reminds us not only of Schumann’s imaginative spirit, but of his pianist-composer wife Clara, one of the most consequential musical figures in 19th-century Germany.